 There are different treatments that women can turn to if they are experiencing the effects of too much progesterone.
 The side effects can differ in severity and women should treat their symptoms accordingly.
 For example, if the effects are not excessively strong for a woman, she should consider treating the effects with healthy lifestyle changes and natural supplements.

 There are three main ways that women can use to treat the effects of too much progesterone:

 Healthy lifestyle changes

-If the effects of too much progesterone are intense and severe in women, they should visit their medical practitioner and consider taking a prescribed medication such as hormone replacement therapy.
+If the side effects of too much progesterone are intense and severe in women, they should visit their doctors and consider taking a prescribed medication such as hormone replacement therapy (HRT).
 However, this should only ever be a last choice option because of the risk factors associated with it.

-In conclusion, the effects of too much progesterone can leave women with difficult hormonal imbalance problems.
-Fortunetaly for them, there are multiple things and treatment that can be taken to help women who are suffering.
-Click here for more information about treating the effects of too much progesterone.
+In conclusion, the effects of high progesterone levels can leave women with difficult hormonal imbalance problems.
+Fortunately for them, there are multiple lifestyle changes to be made and treatments that can be taken to help women who are suffering.
+Click here for more information about treating the side effects of too much progesterone.